 An MET minute is the amount of energy expended during a minute while at rest.
 You can, however, burn more than one MET minute in a minute, as your number of MET minutes depends on the MET intensity as well!
 Below, you will find the information on how to calculate metabolic equivalent minutes – don't worry, it's super easy!

 How to calculate MET minutes?

-To calculate the amount of metabolic equivalent minutes, you need just two pieces of information:
+To calculate the number of equivalent metabolic minutes, you need just two pieces of information:

 - The MET value of an activity.